2022/23 Review

 External stakeholders can request to participate by emailing Education.CPC@sa.gov.au.

-• Expert Advisory Group of academics providing advice on evidence-based research and emerging trends.
+• The Expert Advisory Group provided advice on evidence-based research and emerging trends about online safety, consent, abuse, relationships, inclusivity.

-• Curriculum Content Group of policy and subject matter experts providing advice regarding current policies, teaching practices and relevant resources.
+• The Curriculum Content Group of policy and subject matter experts are continuing to provide advice regarding current policies, teaching practices and relevant resources.

-• Educator Group providing feedback through an open consultation process about KS:CPC content, resources, and implementation.
-Activity consultation commencing term 2.
+• The Educator Group are continuing to provide feedback through an open consultation process about KS:CPC content, resources, and implementation.

 Based on the consultation and feedback, progress so far includes: